Anthony Chen

-His debut feature film, Ilo Ilo, won the Camera d'Or at the 2013 Cannes Film Festival, making him the first and only Singaporean to have been awarded at Cannes.
-The film also earned him the Achievement in Directing award at the 2013 Asia Pacific Screen Awards, and the Golden Horse Award for Best Feature Film, Best New Director and Best Original Screenplay.
+His debut feature film, Ilo Ilo, won the Camera d'Or at the 2013 Cannes Film Festival, making him the first and only Singaporean to have been awarded at Cannes Film Festival.
+The film also earned him the Award for Achievement in Directing at the 2013 Asia Pacific Screen Awards, as well as the Golden Horse Award for Best Narrative Feature, Best New Director and Best Original Screenplay.

+In June 2023, Chen was invited to become a member of the Academy of Motion Picture Arts and Sciences.

 Early life

 Chen was born 18 April 1984, to Bernard and Joan Tai.
 Interested in film from a young age, Chen attended Nan Hua Primary School and The Chinese High School.
 He then attended the School of Film and Media Studies at Ngee Ann Polytechnic.
 His graduating film from Ngee Ann Polytechnic, G-23 (2005), was screened in various international film festivals and won awards in France, Korea and Belgium.

 Career

 Short films

 In 2007 and 2008, Chen went on to direct Ah Ma and Haze respectively.
 Both attracted favourable criticism.
 Ah Ma was awarded a Special Mention in the short film competition at the prestigious Cannes Film Festival, making it the first Singaporean film to win an award at the festival.

 Following his mandatory conscription in the army, Chen was admitted to the National Film and Television School (NFTS) in the United Kingdom.
 Graduating in 2010, two of his short films, Distance and Lighthouse, were released that year.
 These were followed up with Karang Guni (2012) and Homesick (2013).
 The Break Away (2021) is Chen's short film contribution to the anthology The Year Of The Everlasting Storm, selected at the 2021 Cannes Film Festival.